AvikantSrivastava/100-days-of-ML-Code/README.md

 ## Day 12 : April 10, *YOLO object detection*

 **Today's Progress:** I worked on Yolo and implemented it in OpenCV.
-I tried two different version of weights from Darknet yolov3-tiny.weights and yolov3.weights.
+I tried two different versions of weights from Darknet yolov3-tiny.weights and yolov3.weights.

 **Thoughts:** Yolo is fast compared to other algorithms and can be implemented on hardware constraints environments without a sweat.